miket7f/miket7f.github.io/pages/E Outputs.md

 - flight data storage
 - indicators
 - pyro channels
-- and servo control
+- and actuators

 Indicators visually represent flight states or current errors to the user using LEDs, speakers, or displays.

 Pyro channels are needed to ignite model rocket engines and to trigger heating wires.
 With heating wires, we can, in turn, control various mechanisms, such as landing legs, air brakes, and the deployment of our parachute.

-And servo control is needed to steer our thrust vector control system (TVC) to actively stabilize our rocket.
+And actuator control is needed to steer our thrust vector control system (TVC) to actively stabilize our rocket.

 After performing model rocket flights, we want to be able to analyze them to identify potential problems or to assess the rocket's performance.
 To do so, we must be able to access the flight's sensor data and microcontroller's decisions.
 However, as of right now, all the flight data is lost immediately.
 To counteract this, we have to store our flight data through SD cards or flash memory chips.